 How does this work?

-Make a family emergency plan.
-This plan should include a safe meeting place where everyone will go at the sound of alarm.
+Starting with this free guide, make a family emergency plan.
+Your plan should include a safe meeting place where everyone will go at the sound of alarm.
 This should be something close by that offers some degree of protection from the danger.
 A detached garage or neighbor’s house might be a good place.
 You should do a practice run to see if you’ve forgotten anything in your emergency plan.
 Then run a family drill—much like a school fire drill—a few times to make sure everyone is confident knowing what their response should be.

 Keep the BOB where family members can easily grab it in the dark at a moment’s notice.
 In case of an emergency—such as a fire, tornado, or earthquake—sound the alarm.
 Tell everyone to grab their BOB’s and head to the designated meeting place.
 Don’t wait to put on coat or shoes.
 Your priority is to get out of the house safely.
 That’s why the BOB has a jacket and shoes in it.
 You put those on once you are safely out of the house.